phpmyadmin/phpmyadmin/setup.rst

 depending on the database name.

-After having imported the *./examples/create\_tables.sql* file, you should specify the table names in your *./config.inc.php* file.
-The directives used for that can be found in the .
-You will also need to have a controluser with the proper rights to those tables (see section below).
+After having imported the *./examples/create\_tables.sql* file, you should specify the table names in your :file:`config.inc.php` file.
+The directives used for that can be found in the :ref:`config`.
+You will also need to have a controluser with the proper rights to those tables (see section :ref:`authentication_modes` below).

 .. _upgrading:

 Upgrading from an older version
 +++++++++++++++++++++++++++++++

-Simply copy *./config.inc.php* from your previous installation into the newly unpacked one.
+Simply copy :file:`config.inc.php` from your previous installation into the newly unpacked one.
 Configuration files from old versions may require some tweaking as some options have been changed or removed.
 For compatibility with PHP 6, remove a